 A course designed for technical-occupational students in pursuit of a degree in technical education.
 Topics to be included are fundamental concepts of basic mathematics, algebra, right-triangle trigonometry, functions and graphs, factoring and algebraic functions, systems of linear equations, quadratic equations, exponents and radicals, exponents and logarithms, trigonometric functions, complex numbers, and oblique triangles and vectors.
-Prerequisite: One year of high school algebra and geometry and appropriate placement score or MATH 0013 with a grade of "C" or better, or the equivalent.
+Prerequisite: MATH 0013 or MATH 0055 with a grade of "C" or better, or appropriate placement.